 Easter Brunch Food

 All in all, what you choose to make for your Easter brunch is going to be based on what your family loves, but here are some suggestions that will make hosting your brunch easy and filling!
+Create a flow of stations based on what you’re serving.

 Main Offerings

-Deli StationOrder typical deli selections like turkey, ham, roast beef, salami, etc. Don’t forget to get sliced cheese.
-Then, you can offer different types of rolls, croissants, and bagels along with tomato slices, mayonnaise, mustard, etc. You can also keep your bagel station here.
+Deli Station: Order typical deli selections like turkey, ham, roast beef, salami, etc. Don’t forget to get sliced cheese.
+Then, add different types of rolls, croissants, and bagels along with tomato slices, mayonnaise, mustard, etc. This is the perfect location for a bagel station, too.

 Easter buffet meat